olendorf/scientist_surveys/README.md

 ## Provenance Notes

 Questions from the three surveys varied in question identifier number.
-Additionally, questions were modified, added, and subtracted on follow-up surveys.
+Additionally, some questions were modified, added, and/or deleted on follow-up surveys.
 Choices for answers also varied slightly across surveys.
 For this analysis we only used questions that remained substantially unchanged across surveys, although all of the data from all questions are included in these survey files (see additional comments below).
 Because question numbers varied across surveys, we manually re-aligned questions across surveys.
 The survey instruments  and answer choices are found in the `documentation/instruments` directory.

 ## Usage